- About Us

 |24 Kb||Information Statement (Uploaded 17/12/13)|

 The School Curriculum and Standards Authority complies with the Western Australian Government's Public Sector Standards.
-Our Disability Access and Inclusion Plan and our Equity and Diversity Management Plan are available for your information.
+Our Disability Access and Inclusion Plan and our Workforce and Diversity Management Plan are available for your information.

 |(103 Kb)||(778 Kb)||